Nadya Suleman shocked the world when she gave birth to eight babies at once.

 Having 14 children is a monumental task for even the wealthiest parents, but Suleman was a single mother who was still in school.
-This only added fuel to the fire and suspicions that she had selfish reasons for giving birth to these children.
+This only added fuel to the fire and contributed to suspicions that she had selfish reasons for conceiving the children.

 Many people suspected that she would eventually come to rely on public assistance, although she vehemently denied the possibility.
 She went through several publicity handlers in the midst of these rumors, but that didn't stop her from basking in the media attention.

 She had an interview with Ann Curry in February 2009, approximately one month after her children were born.
 She later sat down for an interview with Dr. Phil.
 There, attorney Gloria Allred read a list of complaints regarding Suleman's ability to care for that many children.

 Suleman even reportedly struck a deal for a TV show in the UK, but it was also reported that U.S. stations were hesitant to pick up the show due to the public's reaction to the pregnancy.

 In 2012, she made headlines again when it was reported that she was on welfare

 As many had predicted, Suleman had difficulty supporting all her children on her own.
 She was receiving public assistance from the state of California to help with her 14 kids.
 She declared personal bankruptcy and reported a debt of more than $1 million.